Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: The eval-apply evaluator style

-The local \texttt{apply} can be anonymised in \texttt{let} and \texttt{case} expressions: \begin{code} bv :: Term -> Term bv v@(Var _) = v bv l@(Lam _ _) = l bv (App m n) = let m' = bv m in case m' of (Lam x b) -> let n' = bv n in bv (subst n' x b) _ -> let n' = bv n in App m' n' \end{code} The two \texttt{let} expressions for the operand \texttt{n'} could be simplified or omitted (substituting \texttt{bv}~\texttt{n} for \texttt{n'}) but they will prove handy when we compare evaluators and generalise in Section~\ref{sec:regimentation}.

-Readers familiar with Haskell will notice that \texttt{bv} actually does \emph{not} implement call-by-value due to the classic `semantics-preservation' problem of evaluators \cite{Rey72}: the evaluation order of function and value-constructor application (non-strict call-by-need) in the implementation language (Haskell) does not match the evaluation order of function and term application (strict) in the object language (pure lambda calculus).
-Concretely, the operand \texttt{n'}, which is bound to the call \texttt{bv}~\texttt{n} in the \texttt{let} expression, is passed \emph{unevaluated} to \texttt{subst} which does not demand its evaluation unless \texttt{x} occurs in \texttt{b}.
+Readers familiar with Haskell will notice that \texttt{bv} actually does \emph{not} implement call-by-value due to the classic `semantics-preservation' problem of evaluators \cite{Rey72}: the evaluation order of function and value-constructor application (non-strict call-by-need) in the implementation language (Haskell) does not match the intended evaluation order of function and term application (strict) for the object language (pure lambda calculus).
+Concretely, the operand \texttt{n'} (bound to the call \texttt{bv}~\texttt{n} in the \texttt{let} expression) is passed \emph{unevaluated} by Haskell to \texttt{subst}, which evaluates \texttt{n'} only if \texttt{x} occurs in \texttt{b}.
 Thus, for example, if we pass to \texttt{bv} the input term $(\lambda x.z)\OMEGA$ as an expression of type \texttt{Term}, then the evaluator wrongly delivers $z$ (as \texttt{Var\,"z"}).

 In a strict implementation language, such as Standard ML or OCaml, where function and value-constructor application are strict, the \texttt{n'} parameter would be evaluated before being passed to \texttt{subst}.
-This would also work fine for evaluators that implement non-strict strategies such as, say, call-by-name (Section~\ref{sec:call-by-name}), because in that case \texttt{n'} would be bound to a term (a data-type value) rather than to an evaluator call expression like \texttt{bv}~\texttt{n}.
+Such strict evaluation would also work fine with evaluators that implement non-strict strategies such as, say, call-by-name (Section~\ref{sec:call-by-name}), because in that case \texttt{n'} would be bound to a term (a data-type value) rather than to a call expression like \texttt{bv}~\texttt{n}.